-Properties 1), 2) and 3) are satisfied if we defined a T Norm between the fuzzy set defined by the membership function p/l and the fuzzy set defined by the membership function p/c.
+Properties 1), 2) and 3) are satisfied if we defined a T Norm between the fuzzy set defined by the membership function p/c.

 We will use three 'T Norm' to evaluate the membership degree of a DMU to the Fuzzy Frontier: (i) The Product; (ii) the Drastic Product; (iii) the Min.
 The graphic representation of these three T Norms can be seen in Figure 3.